shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 Note that the following analysis is based on the assumption of zero liquidity pool growth (other than due to transaction fees).
 Also the risk-free rate is assumed to be 0.

-## Pricing
-Price slippage always incurs loss for the liquidity provider (to see why, see appendix).

-For the two assets to have equal value at any point in time, we have:

-$$ a_t p_t = b_t $$

-## What about Transaction Fees?
-In practice, every transaction fulfilled by AMM incurs a fee.
+## Price Slippage vs Fee Income
+The payoff at time $t$ for liquidity providers consist of two parts - loss due to price slippage and income from collecting transaction fees.

+One on hand, as transactions happen, newly fulfilled supply or demand drives the price away from its starting point, otherwise known as price slippage.
+Unfortunately, price slippage always incurs loss(to see why, see appendix).
+To compensate for this, every transaction fulfilled by AMM charges a fee.
 For example, Uniswap charges 0.3% to all trades.
 The fees are put back to the pool immediately after collection and every liquidity provider has a pro rata claim on them.
-As it stands, they are effectively the sole incentivie for liquidity providers to contribute assets into the pool.
+As it stands, fee income is effectively the sole incentivie for liquidity providers to contribute assets into the pool.

 The introduction of transaction fees brings _path dependence_ into the equation.
 Depending on how many orders (and how big the order size is) have been fulfilled, liquidity providers might or might not be able to make a profit on their investment.
 This requires a slight modification to the constant production formula introduced earlier,